Skip to content

 type Result[T] = Success[T] | Failure

-From src/spectral/platform/infrastructure/changesets/repositories.py:
+From src/spectral/worlds/infrastructure/rule_candidates/repositories.py:

-class ChangeSetRepository:
+class RuleCandidateRepository:

-"""Data access for Change Set lifecycle operations."""
+"""Data access for RuleCandidate lifecycle operations."""

 def __init__(self, conn):